 If you don’t believe that our core identity is what’s really crucial to honorable leadership, just look around at the famous folks who are biting the dust, with some ending up behind bars.
 Thankfully in that solitude, they’re pressured to come face to face with their core identity like I did.

-It’s election season, so let’s analyze the generally weak core identity of politicians.
+It’s election season, so let’s analyze what a weak core identity can do to politicians.
 Their success is dependent on getting others to see them a certain way—name and face identity, and their words are so critical to their success.
 But it’s a tough role to play.

 There is so much pressure to look good to everyone, to make everyone think they’re going to do something that will benefit their respective cause.
 It’s an identity that seems almost built for seduction and duplicity.
-There are good politicians, but I believe that the pressure to get elected creates huge temptations:
+There are politicians who battle well for their character, but I believe that the pressure to get elected creates huge temptations.
+How often do we see these scenarios:

-- They play up to one constituency and then turn quickly to another group and attempt to lure them into the fold.
+- They play up to one constituency and then turn quickly to another group saying very different things in an attempt to lure them into the fold.

 - They promise things they know they cannot, will not, and don’t even want to do.

-- They spout “facts” about their opponents that they know aren’t factually true.
+- They spout “facts” about their opponents that are out of context and often say things they know aren’t factually true.

 - They intentionally mislead without any accountability.